deleterium/SmartC/docs/2-API-Pseudo-Code.md

 [Back](./README.md)

 # API Functions pseudo code operations
-This documentation applies to Signum AT version 3.
+Ok, you are unleashing the full potencial of machine code.
+To use this functions, you must include them by `#include APIFunctions` for regular functions or `#include fixedAPIFunctions` if using the fixed version of them (prepended by 'F_').

 # Keep in mind!
-### A and B registers
+### A and B superregisters
 They are 256-bit registers and can be used as one big number (called A or B) or in 64-bit pieces (called A1..A4 or B1..B4).
 A1 is the least significative long.
 They have the same "mixed" mode as long vars: unsigned for bit operations and signed for aritmetics.

 ### Timestamps